 Choosing nursery colors for a baby can be tricky.
 Hoping to escape the standard pink or blue options, many parents leap into the world of color armed with little more than a whim and a prayer.
 After all, color selection is not exactly a science, right?

-Psychological studies, first conducted by advertising firms, suggest that colors can influence mood and behavior, stimulate the brain and body, and even affect your little one’s health.
+Psychological studies, first conducted by advertising firms in the 90s, suggest that colors can influence mood and behavior, stimulate the brain and body, and even affect your little one’s health.
 Marketing experts have been using these findings to their advantage for decades.
 The decor at your gym, your day spa, and even your favorite burger joint have been specially designed to affect everything from your attitude to your appetite.
 But color psychology can be used to affect more than just your wallet.
 Scientific studies have also found that exposure to certain colors can improve sleep habits, increase memory power, and even enhance academic performance—excellent benefits for growing minds and bodies.

 Whether you are planning a nursery or giving your teenager's room a much-needed update, your design may benefit from a little psychological intervention.
 Before you open that paint can, you should take a minute to consider the psychological effects of your color choice.

 In general, warm colors elicit happiness and comfort, creating intimacy by making large, open spaces feel a little cozier.
 Bold shades of red, orange, and yellow can stimulate the mind and have an energizing effect on the body.
 While this is beneficial for growth and development, it’s not much of an advantage when it comes to the nightly bedtime showdown with your average, overly energetic toddler.
 Thus, warm colors are best used in moderation.